AshampooSystems/boden/docs/docs/getting-started/first_app.md

-# Your first application
+# Your First Boden Application

-To create your first Boden project, open up a terminal (or command prompt), change to your local `boden` directory, and execute the following commands:
+To create your first Boden app, open up a terminal (or command prompt), change to your local `boden` directory, and execute the following commands:

 	python boden.py new -n AwesomeApp
 	cd AwesomeApp